Koopman-Laboratory/KoopmanLab/README.md

 }
 ```
 # Acknowledgement
-The logo of KoopmanLab are designed by Abby, a talented artist.
+The logo of KoopmanLab is designed by Abby, a talented artist.

 # License
 [GPL-3.0 License](https://github.com/Koopman-Laboratory/KoopmanLab/blob/main/LICENSE)